christiano84/Frontend-Mentor-Challenge-5/README.md

 1. Complete a website based on a design file without the use of software like Figma or Adobe
-2. Using Javascript program a tab section, a FAQ section and email validation with custom error message styling (The validation built into HTML5 forms is going to be better than whatever regular expression you can put together in Javascript but overriding the default validation behavior of the form and setting a novalidate attribute on the HTML input was the only way to complete the aesthetic part of the challenge and still preserve browser functionality for things like auto-complete.)
+2. Using Javascript program a tab section, a FAQ section and email validation with custom error message styling (The validation built into HTML5 forms is going to be better than any regular expression that can be put together in Javascript but overriding the default validation behavior of the form and setting a novalidate attribute on the HTML input was the only way to complete the aesthetic part of the challenge and still preserve browser functionality for things like auto-complete.)

 If I had to do it all over again, I would have handled the tab section of the page programatically with Javascript instead of including all 3 tabs in the base HTML and using Javascript to toggle them.